Health

 Assisted aids

 The BRS hold some mobility aids such as wheelchairs and walking sticks that can be borrowed by members on a short term basis.
-Contact the BRS Health and Welfare Secretary for further information.
+Contact the BRS Chairman for further information.

 See less